Yoast/plugin-development-docker/README.md

 - make sure your platform understands the sudo command
 - friendly dns names (e.g. basic.wordpress.test) will not work out of the box

+## Installing the SSL cert

+Before you can run the local enviroment you need to install the SSL certificate.

+### Installing on MacOS
+Whenever needed fill in your password when prompted.

+1. Browse to `/config/certs` in this project in the finder.
+2. Double-click on the file `wordpress.test.crt`.
+This will open Keychain Access tool.
+3. Locate the entry `*.wordpress.test` in the system keychains in the system directory.
+4. Double-click on the entry and open the trust dialog.
+5. Select "Always Trust" for the "When using this certificate" option.
+6. Close the screen and fill in your password when prompted.
+7. You might need to restart your browser before the certificate is accepted.

 ## Setting up the container

 ### 1. run `./make.sh`